Environmental Sustainability Education

 Strategies for the Future

-As we move forward with our own strategies to create a sustainable Besant Hill School, we are very fortunate to have a network of support with hundreds of other independent and public charter schools.
+As we move forward with our own strategies to create a sustainable Besant Hill School, we are very fortunate to have a network of support with hundreds of other independent day and boarding schools and public charter schools.
 Besant Hill School is a charter member of the NAIS supported Green Schools Alliance (GSA), a coalition of over 3000 independent schools who have pledged to implement sustainability curriculum and to reduce the release of greenhouse gases by 30% over the next 5 years.
 As California Regional Coordinators for the GSA, we are also in direct communication with many Western region schools that are networking together to share resources and experiences.
 Developing sustainable strategies is a unique experience for each of our schools, but it is also an effort made richer by the spirit of common purpose and collaboration.

 For more information on the BHS Sustainability Program please refer to the sidebar links for Green Schools Alliance Regional Conference, Bioneers, Student Climate and Conservation Congress, Meat-Free Friday, Green Cup Challenge, and Sustainable Agriculture